textpattern/textpattern.github.io/setup/installing-the-software.md

 One way is to use the Download button beneath the textbox in the browser screen to download the pre-filled config.php.
 You would then use your (S)FTP client to upload it to your web server and into the /textpattern directory.

 The other common way is to use the config-dist.php file (which is otherwise needless).
 The file is already in the /textpattern directory.
 Open this file, paste the contents generated from above into it, making sure to replace *everything* in the file, then save and close the file.
-Then rename it to config.php (i.e. remove the '-dist’ part from the name).
+Then rename it to config.php (i.e. remove the '-dist' part from the name).

 Once done, either way, return to the **Add config file** screen in your browser and select the **I did it** button.